-Scorpion (Centruroides) immune f(ab)2 (Injection)
+Scorpion (Centruroides) immune f(ab)2 (By injection)

 Scorpion (Centruroides) Immune F(ab)2 (SKOR-pee-on SEN-troo-roy-deez i-MUNE fab-too)